 8. Enroll in an accelerated degree program

 In theory, many students could complete their undergraduate degrees by simply taking an extra course each semester and two courses during each summer semester, said Timothy G. Wiedman, retired associate professor of management and human resources at Doane University in Crete, Nebraska.

 “However, if certain required courses must be taken in sequence, or if required courses are not offered every year, or if required courses are only offered at times that conflict with one another, or if the limited sections of required courses max out so quickly that many students can’t get a seat, or if few required courses are offered during the summer, that theory may not live up to reality,” he said in an interview.

 That’s why it can be a good idea to look for degree programs that are designed to be completed in three years.
 Another option is to look for degree programs that give designated three-year students priority in registration and class selection.

-That being said, these programs can be very demanding and exhausting, Wiedman said.
+But keep in mind these programs can be very demanding and exhausting, Wiedman cautioned.